cronosxyz/my-xmrig/README.md

 * [twitter](https://twitter.com/xmrig_dev)

 ## Disclaimer
-* it's only for personal use
+* It's only for personal use
-* changes made for my personal cpu
+* Changes made for my personal cpu
-* changes made on config.json and donate.h files
+* Changes made on config.json and donate.h files